snalli/nstore/README.md

 # N-Store

-## Storage architectures

-Evaluation of different storage architectures in database systems designed for non-volatile memory (NVM).
+An efficient database systems designed for non-volatile memory (NVM).

-We thank Joy Arulraj for allowing us to use this code.
-For more information on nstore, please read the original paper-
+For details, please read the original paper-

 ####Let's Talk About Storage & Recovery Methods for Non-Volatile Memory Database Systems.